MTRNord/freifunk-bot/README.md

-# nordlab-pushbulletDoor
+# nordlab-hackerspace-door
-RSS-Feed Generator for pushing Door Status to Pushbullet Channel
+Modular parser for the hackerspace door status with handlers for multiple services